ITU-DASYALab/IoT_course/guides/lilyGo_hello_world.md

     - I recommend that your settings look somewhat like this:

         <img src="images/tools_settings.png" alt="Picture of recommended tools settings" style="width:300px;"/>
 5. After configuring our board tools, the final step is to ensure we have selected the correct port.
-It should look somewhat like this:
+It should look somewhat like this (exact looks may vary depending on OS):
     <img src="images/port_settings.png" alt="Picture of recommended port settings" style="width:600px;"/>

 ## Developing & uploading your first blink program